cdsmith/HMock/README.md

 `Mockable` class manually, bundling sensible defaults with your derived mock implementations for all users.

+## Configurable Severity

+HMock allows you to control the severity of several situations that can arise during testing.
+You can modify each of these situations to be `Ignore`d, trigger a `Warning` but continue the test, or throw an `Error`, by passing the severity to a `MockT` action as explained below.

+These conditions whose severity you can adjust are:

+1. **Ambiguous expectations**

+   Ambiguious expectations happen when one action matches more than one expectation.
+By default, this is `Ignore`d, and the most recently added expectation is chosen.

+   Svenningsson, et al. argue that ambiguity resolution rules are non-composable and that enforcing ambiguity is therefore necessary for composability.
+If you agree, you may want to set a higher severity for ambiguous expectations.
+   To do so, use `setAmbiguityCheck`.

+   Note that unlike Svenningsson, et al., HMock verifies ambiguity dynamically at runtime, so failures only occur when an actual action matches more than one expectation., and not when it's merely possible for this to occur.

+2. **Uninteresting actions**

+   An uninteresting action occurs when a method is called, but no expectations have been added for that method at all.
+By default, this is an `Error`.
+   However, some other mock frameworks (for example, gMock) allow you to ignore uninteresting actions.
+To do so in HMock, use `setUninterestingActionCheck` to change this severity.

+   Ignoring uninteresting methods is non-composable.
+Adding an expectation for a method in one part of your test will cause the method to be considered "interesting", which can cause an unrelated part of the test to fail.

+   Note that `setUninterestingActionCheck Error` (the default) actually treats uninteresting methods as unexpected.
+If you set a weaker severity for unexpected actions, uninteresting actions will also follow that severity.

+3. **Unexpected actions**

+   An unexpected action occurs when an action is called that has no corresponding expectation.
+By default, this is an `Error`.
+Note that unless uninteresting actions are also set to `Error`, an action is only unexpected if there is at least one expectation added for the method.
+To change the severity of unexpected actions, use `setUnexpectedActionCheck`.

+   This is generally intended as a temporary technique for collecting information about which expectations are needed for a test.
+You should be careful about leaving it this way.
+Prefer `allowUnexpected` if you just want to ignore some specific unexpected actions.

+4. **Unmatched expectations**

+   An unmatched expectation is an expectation that is not matched by any action that occurs during the test.
+By default, this is an `Error`.
+You can change this severity by calling `setUnmetExpectationCheck`.

+   This is generally intended as a temporary technique for collecting information about which expectations are needed for a test.
+You should be careful about leaving it this way.

 ## FAQ

 Here are a few tips for making the most of HMock.